Berry: A code for the differentiation of Bloch wavefunctions from DFT calculations: Conclusions

+We developed a software that successfuly generates sets of eigenstates that are differentiable in reciprocal space, departing from purely numerical density functional calculations.

-\emph{Summary.}\textemdash We established a procedure to solve the problem of random phases in numerical calculations of electronic structure due to the independence of basis at different $\pmb{k}$ points, and thus making all wavefunctions coherent.
-This allows the calculation of gradients of the Bloch factor in reciprocal space.
-Using another procedure, we isolated the bands of a crystal starting from DFT calculations, and from that classification of the eigenstates we were able to calculate the Berry connection from first principles.
-We then used this knowledge for the calculation of optical response in linear order and the second harmonic generation in hBN.
-The possibility of obtaining the Berry connections from first principles in a simple way opens huge possibilities in the study of responses in crystals.
+Several hurdles had to be overcome to achieve this, namely establishing a procedure to solve the problem of random phases in numerical calculations of electronic structure due to the independence of basis at different $\pmb{k}$ points, and thus making all wavefunctions coherent; finding degenerate points and correcting the basis to achieve continuity; and sorting out the eigenstates in analytic sets.
+This last step involved the use of Graph Theory and Unsupervised Machine Learning in an iterative process.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme Graphene Flagship under grant agreement No 881603.
-R.M.R. acknowledges support from the Portuguese Foundation for Science and Technology (FCT), COMPETE2020, PORTUGAL2020, FEDER in the framework of the Strategic Financing UIDB/FIS/04650/2020-2023 and POCI-01-0145-FEDER-028887. Í.J.M.
-Moura gratefully acknowledges CAPES scholarship, process 99999.001250/2015-09.
+The solution allowed us to calculate the gradients of the Bloch factor in reciprocal space, and the Berry connections and curvatures from first principles.
+We then used this knowledge for the calculation of optical response in linear order and the second harmonic generation in hBN and InSe.

+This software opens huge possibilities in the study of responses in 2D crystals as well as other properties that may be calculated from the eigenstates along bands in reciprocal space.